markcmurphy/devdocs-portal/Customers.md

 The Customer Groups feature is only available on certain plans.

 ## Customers Validate Password
+Password validation is only available on V2 Customers API.
+Validation will return a true or false.
+The V3 Customers API can reset a customers password or input a new password.

 ## Subscribers
 A subscriber is someone who has signed up for a store’s newsletter.